 and I will do all that I please.’”

-During this spiritual shift, people should expect to understand an alpha-omega perception of time.
-Our 24-hour clock is not going to go away, but a clock that has been measuring humanity’s spiritual progress all along will emerge.
+During this spiritual shift, people should expect to understand an alpha-omega perception of age to age time.
+Our 24-hour clock is not going to go away, but a clock that has been measuring humanity’s spiritual progress will emerge.
 This is a good thing.
 The alpha-omega clock will help the human spirit become oriented in time.
-It will act as a compass to give us a healthy sense of spiritual direction as we move into the future.
+It will act as a compass to give us a healthy sense of spiritual direction, as we move into the future.

-STEP 3: Prepare for a change in our use of language
+STEP 2: Prepare for a change in our use of language.

 “The heavens declare the glory of God;